 Research in the our department is collaborative and interdisciplinary.
 Overarching goals of some of our ongoing research projects include improving human health and the environment, developing nanotechnology and novel advanced materials for a myriad of applications, and unraveling problems associated with devising new alternative sources of energy.
 This research covers the range of chemistry, from chemical biology to physical chemistry and polymer chemistry.
 Many of our students are co-advised by professors in other departments and are involved in collaborative research across the university and beyond.

 There are opportunities to participate in multi-disciplinary, collaborative research centers and initiatives, including the Center for Metals in Biocatalysis, Center for Sustainable Nanotechnology, Center for Sustainable Polymers, Chemical Biology Initiative, Chemical Biology Interface Training Grant, Chemical Theory Center, Inorganometallic Catalyst Design Center, Industrial Partnership for Research in Interfacial & Materials Engineering, Masonic Cancer Center, Mass Cytometry Initiative, Materials Research Science & Engineering Center, Medical Devices Center, and Nanoporous Materials Genome Center.

 As a researcher, you will:

-- conduct medical, pharmaceutical, and materials research in collaboration with Minnesota’s world-class medical school, which is located across the street, and with the university’s top-ranked science and engineering programs.
+- conduct biomedical, medical, pharmaceutical, and materials research in collaboration with Minnesota’s world-class medical school, which is located across the street, and with the university’s top-ranked science and engineering programs.
 There are opportunities to work with hundreds of Minneapolis-area healthcare organizations and medical device companies, including several Fortune 500 companies.

 - Community of Chemistry Graduate Students, fostering graduate students working together to support each other by offering workshops, programs, and social and athletic events;